aaronmsimon/unity-kings-of-the-beach/README.md

 - use pass accuracy skill in passing (use AdjustVectorAccuracy())

 #### Match
-- Complete all states
-- Serve start
-- When starting match, setup side for Serve
 - Post Point: allow for celebration/skip
 - review transitions that are not in a state
 - set teams will need to be a function from game setup